 Margaret's first non-fiction work was a seminal literary criticism titled Survival: A Thematic Guide To Canadian Literature (1972).
 She has also written for television.
-Her latest novel, MaddAddam, published in August of 2013, is the third book in the Oryx and Crake trilogy.
-It will soon be adapted as a TV series for HBO.
+Her latest novel, The Heart Goes Last, was published in September 2015.

 Quote Of The Day

 "You need a certain amount of nerve to be a writer." - Margaret Atwood